-If a READ command is registered at clock edge n, and the latency is m clocks, the data will be available by clock edge n + m.
-The DQs will start driving as a result of the clock edge one cycle earlier (n + m - 1), and provided that the relevant access times are met, the data will be valid by clock edge n + m.
-For example, assuming that the clock cycle time is such that all relevant access times are met, if a READ command is registered at T0 and the latency is programmed to two clocks, the DQs will start driving after T1 and the data will be valid by T2, as shown in Figure 7 on page 16.
+If a READ command is registered at clock edge n, and the latency is m clocks, the data will be available by clock edge n+m.
+The DQs will start driving as a result of the clock edge one cycle earlier (n+m-1), and provided that the relevant access times are met, the data will be valid by clock edge n+m.
+For example, assuming that the clock cycle time is such that all relevant access times are met, if a READ command is registered at T0 and the latency is programmed to two clocks, the DQs will start driving after T1 and the data will be valid by T2, as shown in Figure 5.
+Table 5 indicates the operating frequencies at which each CL setting can be used.